Updated: March 24, 2026

 Boston-Specific Price Spikes You Should Know About

 Moving in Boston has its own unique dynamics; sometimes the cost of a move depends on more than just the day of the week or the season.
 The most significant price spike occurs on September 1, known as “Allston Christmas.”
 During this period, thousands of leases end and begin simultaneously, especially in areas with large student populations.
+CBS News reports that approximately two-thirds of apartment leases in the city expire on September 1.
 Dates around September 1 can cost as much as peak summer weekends.
 The same goes for May, when apartments become available after graduates move out.

 To avoid unnecessary expenses, it’s best to avoid late August and early September if possible, check for major events and road closures in advance, and if you must move during peak season—book as early as possible and be prepared for higher prices and limited flexibility.